moris88/formazione-python/lezioni/lezione24.md

-# Funzioni asincrone in python
+# Funzioni asincrone in Python

 ## Introduzione